hertzsprung/dissertation/notes.md

 - What metrics to use to measure the "best" type of grid?
 - How to isolate the effects of the grid from other model implementation details?
+  - Hilary has an OpenFOAM model which we can choose the grid for
   - Perform same test on multiple models having the same grid type